tobyweed/no3/README.md

 # no3
 SAT solvers and scripts to find solutions to [Martin Gardner's minimum no-3-in-a-line problem](https://arxiv.org/abs/1206.5350).
+Codebase originates with Donald Knuth.

 Using this software we were able to find good placements of `n+1` queens on only odd rows and columns for odd `n` up to `n = 41`.
 Previously there were only upper bounds established for up to `n=18`.